Handbook of Research on Inequities in Online Education During Global Crises

 Editor/Author Biographies

-Lydia Kyei-Blankson 's teaching assignment includes graduate research methods courses.
+Lydia Kyei-Blankson is a Full Professor who teaches graduate research methods courses.
 Also, she serves on many doctoral dissertation committees.
 To date, she has served on 56 dissertations.
 She is currently the Senior Research Fellow at NACADA: The Global Community for Academic Advising Center for Research at Kansas State University (KSU) and also serves on the editorial board of International Journal of Information and Communication Technology Education, Planning and Changing, and Impacting Education: Journal on Transforming Professional Practice.
 She is the recipient of the Manahan Family Teaching award, the University Research Initiative award, the University Teaching Initiative award, the EAF Spirit award, and the EAF Scholarship Productivity award.

 Joseph Blankson is the Educational Technology Manager at Ohio Northern University in Ada, Ohio.
 Dr. Blankson has extensive experience in supporting innovative curriculum development, including integration of technologies into higher education programs.
 He has designed and facilitated numerous professional development activities in the use of educational technologies, online/hybrid course design and provided instructional development services particularly with Learning Management Systems for faculty, staff and students.
 He has also taught educational technology courses at the undergraduate and graduate levels.
 Joseph has particular interest in using emerging technologies to promote excellence in teaching and learning, the design of web-based instruction and faculty development in the use of technology for teaching and learning.